32 Games for Judo Coaches to Use

-Here are no less than 32 judo games and drills, for judo coaches looking to improve skills as well as make their classes fun and engaging.
+32 games for judo and for judo coaches looking to make their classes fun and engaging.

 Do you want some ideas for advanced uchi-komi drills?